idabblewith/Python100/README.md

 ## Introduction

 PythonSensei is a program that runs 100 Python projects which were created over the course of 100 Days.<br>The 100 programs that PythonSensei can run are primarily based on [Angela Yu's 100 Days of Code Udemy Course](https://www.udemy.com/course/100-days-of-code), range from beginner to professional, and are optomised to be run via selection via CLI.
-As some require protected information such as passwords and emails, they have either been swapped out or cannot be run from the console (The code can still be viewed).
+As some programs require protected information such as API Keys, passwords and emails, those programs let the user know that they must first fill out a .env file with the required credentials to run the program.

 ## How it works

-The program uses three main classes to access files for each day in the Python 100 Bootcamp: PythonSensei, PythonViewer, PythonLauncher
+The program uses three main classes to access files for each day in the Python 100 Bootcamp: PythonSensei, PythonViewer, PythonLauncher.
+These classes call the relevant day according to user input.

 ## Additional Setup